-The Arbor Hills Trail lies only 20 miles north of downtown Dallas in the northern suburb of Plano.
-The paved pathway loops through a 200-acre wooded nature preserve and offers access to unpaved hiking and mountain biking trails.
+The Arbor Hills Trail is a 3-mile loop through the Arbor Hills Nature Preserve.
+The paved pathway through the 200-acre wooded preserve also offers access to unpaved hiking and mountain biking trails.

 There’s 3 different sort of biomes I guess, prairie, creek forest, and normal forest.
 We got lost twice in the Creek forest.
 It was great.